PowerLedger/powr/docs/src/cli/usage.md

                                            processed, confirmed, finalized]
     -C, --config <FILEPATH>                Configuration file to use [default:
                                            ~/.config/solana/cli/config.yml]
-    -u, --url <URL_OR_MONIKER>             URL for Solana's JSON RPC or moniker (or their first letter): [mainnet-beta, testnet, devnet, localhost]
+    -u, --url <URL_OR_MONIKER>             URL for cluster's JSON RPC.
     -k, --keypair <KEYPAIR>                Filepath or URL to a keypair --output <FORMAT>                  Return information in specified output format [possible values: json, json- compact]
-        --ws <URL>                         WebSocket URL for the solana cluster
+        --ws <URL>                         WebSocket URL for the cluster

 ARGS:
-    <AMOUNT>               The airdrop amount to request, in SOL
+    <AMOUNT>               The airdrop amount to request, in POWR
     <RECIPIENT_ADDRESS>    The account address of airdrop recipient. , one of:
                              * a base58-encoded public key
                              * a path to a keypair file